-Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Mitigation Monitoring: Monitoring Responsibility Monitoring Procedure SCA Hyrdo-3: Maintenance Agreement for Stormwater Treatment Measures.
+Mitigation Mascurac/ Standard Conditions of Mitigation Monitoring: Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure SCA Hyrdo-3: Maintenance Agreement for Stormwater Treatment Measures.
 Prior to final zoning inspection.
 For projects incorporating stormwater treatment measures, the applicant shall enter into the "Standard City of Oakland Stormwater Treatment Measures Maintenance Agreement," in accordance with Provision C.3.e of the NPDES permit, which provides, in part, for the following: a.
 The applicant accepting responsibility for the adequate installation/construction, operation, maintenance, inspection, and reporting of any on- site stormwater treatment measures being incorporated into the project until the responsibility is legally transferred to another entity; and b.
 Legal access to the on-site stormwater treatment measures for representatives of the City, the local vector control district, and staff of the Regional Water Quality Control Board, San Francisco Region, for the purpose of verifying the implementation, operation, and maintenance of the on-site stormwater treatment measures and to take corrective action if necessary.
 The agreement shall be recorded at the County Recorder's Office at the applicant's expense.
-Submittal prior to final zoning inspection City of Oakland, Public Works Agency, Sewer & Stormwater Division City of Oakland CEDA- Planning and Zoning; City of Oakland, CEDA- Building Services Division, Zoning Inspection.
+Submittal prior to final zoning inspection City of Oakland, Public Works Agency, Sewer & Stormwater Division City of Oakland CEDA-Planning and Zoning; City of Oakland, CEDA-Building Services Division, Zoning Inspection.
 Review and approve the "Standard City of Oakland Stormwater Treatment Measures Maintenance Agreement," in accordance with Provision C.3.e of the NPDES permit.
-Confirm recordation at County Recorder's Office Noise Interior Noise: The Project site is within approximately 60 feet of the edge SCA Noise-1: Interior Noise.
+Confirm recordation at County Recorder's Office Interior Noise: The Project site is within approximately 60 feet of the edge SCA Noise-1: Interior Noise.
 Prior to issuance of a building permit and Certificate of Occupancy.
-If Submit noise recommendations prior City of Oakland CEDA-Building Services Review and approve qualified acoustical

-Noise Interior Noise: The Project site is SCA Noise-1: Interior Noise.
-Prior to issuance of a Submit noise City of Oakland CEDA- Review and approve within approximately 60 feet of the edge building permit and Certificate of Occupancy.
-If recommendations prior Building Services qualified acoustical of the elevated portion of I-880 freeway. necessary to comply with the interior noise requirements to the issuance of a Division, Zoning engineer This location results in a noise of the City of Oakland's General Plan Noise Element building permit Inspection Derriety and engages environment that exceeds the City's and achieve an acceptable interior noise level, noise O. 2.
-1 City of Oalthand CEDA neview and approve acceptable noise level standard for reduction in the form of sound-rated assemblies (i.e., Ongoing inroughout Discussion of Tables recommendations and multi-family residential land uses.
-This windows, exterior doors, and walls), and/or other construction rianning & Louing. inal project plans win is a severe noise environment which appropriate features/measures, shall be incorporated into noise reduction measures could expose those persons living in the project building design, based upon recommendations of · Confirm all measures are nearest adjacent units to noise level in a qualified acoustical engineer and submitted to the being implemented or excess of standards established in the Building Services Division for review and approval complied with Oakland General Plan or applicable state prior to issuance of building permit.
-Final standards recommendations for sound-rated assemblies, and/or Keview and approve other appropriate features/measures, will depend on the confirmation by
+If Submit noise recommendations prior City of Oakland CEDA- Building Services Review and approve qualified acoustical of the elevated portion of I-880 freeway.
+This location results in a noise environment that exceeds the City's acceptable noise level standard for multi-family residential land uses.
+This is a severe noise environment which could expose those persons living in the nearest adjacent units to noise level in excess of standards established in the necessary to comply with the interior noise requirements of the City of Oakland's General Plan Noise Element and achieve an acceptable interior noise level, noise reduction in the form of sound-rated assemblies (i.e., windows, exterior doors, and walls), and/or other appropriate features/measures, shall be incorporated into to the issuance of a building permit Ongoing throughout construction Division, Zoning Inspection City of Oakland CEDA- Planning & Zoning.
+Review and approve recommendations and final project plans with noise reduction measure project building design, based upon recommendations of a qualified acoustical engineer and submitted to the Building Services Division for review and approval • Confirm all measures being implemented or complied with Oakland General Plan or applicable state standards prior to issuance of building permit.
+Final recommendations for sound-rated assemblies, and/or other appropriate features/measures, will depend on the Review and approve confirmation by